 Learn 8 Ways to Save Time on Your Social Media Marketing

-There are great tools out there to help you like the Buffer, Hootsuite and Bundle Post.They can help you save time but how about keeping yourself better organized too?
-This infographic helps us to see how we can not only do our social shares but also produce our content, do research and our analytics.
+This infographic helps us to see how we can not only do our social shares but also produce our content, do research, and our analytics.

-Here’s a great quote I got from Robert Caruso of Bundle Post:
+Here’s a great quote I got from Robert Caruso of the former Bundle Post:

 You have to have enough relevant, valuable, curated content in your streams every day.
 You can spend hours a day doing that one post at a time using readers, browser plugins and other clunky tools, or you can spend your time on the things that actually get results like engagement.
 BundlePost helps you easily manage 3-5 days of social media scheduling curated and marketing message content, hashtags them all in seconds and lets you focus on getting real results.” – Definitely one for my to do list!

 The 8 Ways to Save You Time Include:

 1. Responding to mentions and questions.